 19. My Wife Quit Her Job

-This blog design example shows that you can have a lot of elements on the page, while still maintaining an organized layout that’s not too distracting for readers.
+This blog is a prime example of having multiple elements on a page while still maintaining an organized layout that’s not too distracting for readers.

 On the homepage alone, My Wife Quit Her Job promotes 4 different mini-courses, a podcast, their most popular blog posts, and affiliate products.